joshmjazz-create/Mercado-Website/replit.md

 - Event descriptions hide "SHOW" and color keywords from display while using them for filtering/styling
 - Made venue locations clickable for navigation and removed backslashes from addresses
 - Updated Bio page to single "Biography" heading with continuous narrative text
-- Added Music page with album cover gallery and three categories
-- Implemented album categories: Original (4), Featured On (2), Upcoming (2)
-- Added audio preview functionality for upcoming albums with 10-second fade in/out
-- Removed all admin controls from Music page per user request
-- Updated subcategory headings to be smaller, underlined, grey, and left-aligned
 - Implemented mobile navigation with hamburger menu
-- Added platform selection modal (Spotify, Apple Music, YouTube)
-- Updated database schema from music recordings to albums with category field
 - Removed all page descriptions for cleaner appearance (January 2025)
 - Standardized all page title font sizes to text-5xl across all pages
 - Made purple underlines match exact same color as titles (purple-800)